Bernice Worden's hardware store

 On that cold, wintry night, two police officers arrived at Gein's empty property and began to search the grounds with their flashlights.

-As they were trudging through the snow in complete darkness, they spotted a small shed that was attached to the unlit farmhouse.
+As they were trudging through the snow in complete darkness, they spotted a small shed that was attached to his unlit farmhouse.

-To his horror, he soon realized that it wasn't an animal carcass.
-It was actually the body of Worden.
+To his horror, he soon realized that it was the body of Worden.

 Following the discovery, investigators entered the house and were shocked to find human skulls, bones, organs, and skin, among other inconceivable horrors that the lonely grave robber had collected over the years.

-The officers found Worden's head inside a burlap sack.
-Her heart was wrapped in a plastic bag that had been left sitting beside Gein's stove.
+The officers later found Worden's head inside a burlap sack.
+Her heart was wrapped in a plastic bag that Gein had left beside his stove.

 Shooting